kubernetes/cloud-provider-alibaba-cloud/docs/usage.md

 - SessionSticky type is `server` Cookie.
 - SessionStichy is applied to all the HTTP&HTTPS listeners by default

-#### 13. Create LoadBalancer with specified master zoneid and slave zone id
+#### 13. Create LoadBalancer with specified master zoneid and slave zoneid

 ```
 apiVersion: v1